davidtwco/rfcs/text/0000-build-std.md

 more usable on stable toolchains.

-In order to avoid users relying on the unstable target-spec-json format on a stable toolchain, using them with build-std on a stable toolchain is disallowed until it can be considered separately.
+In order to avoid users relying on the unstable target-spec-json format on a stable toolchain, using custom targets with build-std on a stable toolchain is disallowed until another RFC can consider all the implications of this thoroughly.

 ## Why explicitly declare dependencies on the standard library in `Cargo.toml`?
 [why-explicitly-declare-dependencies-on-the-standard-library-in-cargo-toml]: #why-explicitly-declare-dependencies-on-the-standard-library-in-cargotoml

-If there are no explicit dependencies on standard library crates, Cargo would need to be able to determine which standard library crates to build when this is required:
+If there are no explicit dependencies on standard library crates, Cargo would need to be able to determine which standard library crates to build when this is
+required:

 - Cargo could unconditionally build `std`, `alloc` and `core`.
 Not only would this be unnecessary and wasteful for `no_std` crates in the embedded